What is PCeU?

 Alternative Police Central e-crime Unit scam removal guide:

-If this ransomware blocks your screen when you start your computer in safe mode with networking, try starting your PC in safe mode with command prompt.
+If this ransomware blocks your screen when you start your computer in Safe Mode with networking, try starting your PC in Safe Mode with Command Prompt.

-1. Start your computer in Safe Mode with Command Prompt - During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with command prompt from the list and press ENTER.
+1. Start your computer in Safe Mode with Command Prompt.
+During the computer starting process, press the F8 key on your keyboard multiple times until Windows Advanced Options menu appears, then select Safe Mode with Command Prompt from the list and press ENTER.

-2. When command prompt mode loads enter the following line: cd restore and press ENTER.
+2. When Command Prompt mode loads, enter the following line: cd restore and press ENTER.

-3. Next type this line: rstrui.exe and press ENTER.
+3. Next, type this line: rstrui.exe and press ENTER.

-4. In the opened window click "Next".
+4. In the open window, click "Next".

-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the ransomware infiltrated your PC).
+5. Select one of the available restore points and click "Next" (this will restore your computer's system to an earlier time and date - prior to when the ransomware infiltrated your PC).

-6. In the opened window click "Yes".
+6. In the opened window, click "Yes".

-For this step you will need access to another computer.
-After removing Police Central e-crime Unit scam from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+For this step, you need access to another computer.
+After removing Police Central e-crime Unit scam from your PC, restart your computer and scan it with legitimate antispyware software to remove any possible remnants of this security infection.